kensayo/hello-rails-back-end/README.md

 * [Download](https://github.com/kensayo/hello-rails-back-end/archive/refs/heads/development.zip) and unzip **or** [clone this repository](https://docs.github.com/es/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

-* If you want to see the API in action, you can also download de [Front End respository](https://github.com/kensayo/hello-world-frontend)
+* If you want to see the API in action, you should also download the [Front End repository](https://github.com/kensayo/hello-world-frontend)

 ## Setup

-- After clone or download the repository move to the root of the proyect
+- After clone or download the repository move to the root of the project
 - Open a terminal there and run the next commands
 ```
 // Install dependecies